 There are two main types, viz. asexual and sexual reproduction.

-Sexual Reproduction: When two parents are involved and gamete formation takes; the method is called sexual reproduction.
-Meiosis happens during gamete formation; which is an important step of sexual reproduction.
+Sexual Reproduction: When two parents are involved and gamete formation takes, the method is called sexual reproduction.
+Meiosis happens during gamete formation.
+It is important to note that gamete formation is an important step of sexual reproduction.

 Fig: Binary Fission in Amoeba